-To claim unemployment benefits, you must file for unemployment in Arizona.
-Claiming benefits for unemployment will allow you to receive four percent of your former monthly salary on a weekly basis while you search for new employment.
-Before the applicant can file an unemployment benefits claim in Arizona, the state requires him or her to have the proper documentation on hand.
+You have come to the right place if you want to learn how to file for unemployment in Arizona.
+If you meet the requirements, you may receive four percent of your former monthly salary on a weekly basis while you search for a new job.
+Before you can file an unemployment benefits claim in Arizona, the state requires you to have the proper documentation on hand.

 - A personal folder that contains information on saved searches, system settings and other information